HomeNews & InfoFan FictionMessage BoardLinksEmail

 Sam gave him a smile.
 "Great.
 Then it's settled."

 The rest of the day was a lot more subdued than the morning had been.
 Daniel got in some work as Sam read . . . or at least tried to read.
-She actually spent more time thinking about what had happened that day, including what Janet had said.
+She actually spent more time thinking about what had happened that day, including what Janet said.

 Sam was surprised to realize that she had not really analyzed her feelings for Pete, not as closely as she should have.
 Perhaps it was time that she did.
 She knew that she cared a lot about him, and she believed that they could have something really good together.
 But how much would she sacrifice in order to be with him?
 Being brutally honest with herself, she knew that there were things that she would not be willing to give up, such as her career in the Air Force and her place in the SGC.
 Those things were too important to her.
 She would not have been willing to give them up to pursue a relationship with Jack, and she would not be willing to do so to stay with Pete.
 Maybe she would someday, if they ever reached the point where they were talking about marriage.
 That was something she wouldn't know until the time came, if it ever did.

 Would she ever have gotten past that, reached the point where he no longer entered her mind?
-Perhaps, over the years, thoughts of him would have dwindled to the point where she could have gotten through several days – maybe even weeks – without thinking of him, but she knew that she would have missed him for the rest of her life.
+Perhaps, eventually, thoughts of him would have dwindled to the point where she could have gotten through several days – maybe even weeks – without thinking of him, but she knew that she would have missed him for the rest of her life.
 A part of her would never have healed from his loss, just like a part of her still ached over the loss of her mother, even after all these years.

 "Sam, what's wrong?"